Guide to Starting a Home Based Business in Singapore

 - Noise, smoke, smell, dust or effluent nuisances that could pose a danger to the neighboring residents

-This probably explains why there has been a rising trend in home based businesses in Singapore.
+This probably explains why there has been a rising trend in home based businesses in Singapore and more people want to find out about how to start a small business.

 The Dos and Don’ts of Starting a Home-Based Business in Singapore